Last updated: November 27, 2021

 - Metal-detectors: Metal-detectors are prohibited throughout the National Seashore.

-- Camping: Camping on Limantour Beach is prohibited.
-Parking your vehicle overnight at the parking lots is prohibited unless you have a valid backcountry camping permit.
+- Camping: Camping on North Beach is prohibited.
+Parking your vehicle overnight in the parking lot is prohibited.
 Visit our Backcountry Camping page for more information on camping at Point Reyes.

 - Wood fires: A permit is required to have a wood fire at any beach in Point Reyes National Seashore.
 Visit our Beach Fires page for more information.

-- Fishing: Fishing is permitted along much of the Drakes Bay side of Limantour Beach.
-Fishing is prohibited in Estero de Limantour and along the western end of Limantour Spit.
-Please visit our Fishing page for more information and specific regulations.
+- Fishing: Fishing is permitted at North Beach, please visit our Fishing page for more information and specific regulations.

 Visit the park's Beaches of Point Reyes page for more details.

-Follow Leave No Trace Principles to reduce your impact on the places we love.
-Use the vault toilets at the parking lots before heading to the beach.
-Please help protect marine life and keep your park's beaches clean by disposing of refuse in the garbage cans/dumpsters located at the parking lots.
+Follow Leave No Trace Principles to reduce our impact on the places we love.
+Please help protect marine life and keep your park beaches clean by disposing trash in the garbage cans and dumpster located at the parking lot.
 If you build any driftwood structures during your visit, please disassemble them before you leave.